If you’re trying to lose weight or cut body fat, you might be confused about whether you can eat fruit because it is high in sugar.

 You can easily plan to eat at least 3-5 100g servings of fresh fruit per day during a cutting phase.
 On training days, you could also consider 1-2 servings of dried fruit pre- or post-workout to provide an energy-dense source of fuel.

 The tracking app MacroFactor has a large database of foods that have been verified by Registered Dieticians.
 I recommend using it to track your daily intake to help you to meet your goals.
-Using this link gets you an extra week on your free trial (2 weeks total).
-Cancel any time before your trial ends without being charged.
+Use this link and enter the code FEASTGOOD when signing up to get an extra week on your free trial (2 weeks total).
+You can cancel anytime before your trial ends without being charged.

 What To Eat With Fruit While Cutting